leethax666/policies/citizen_code_of_conduct.md

 ## 7. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible.
-[CONTACT_INFO_HERE].

 [LINK_TO_REPORTING_GUIDELINES]

 ## 8. Addressing Grievances

-If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify GOVERNING_BODY with a concise description of your grievance.
+If you feel you have been falsely or unfairly accused of violating this Code of Conduct, you should notify Matrix United with a concise description of your grievance.
 Your grievance will be handled in accordance with our existing governing policies.
 [LINK_TO_POLICY]

 [NOTE: Every organization's governing policies should dictate how you handle warnings and expulsions of community members.
 It is strongly recommended that you mention those policies here or in Section 7 and that you include a mechanism for addressing grievances.]